Byron Faircloth - Obituary

 He is preceded in death by his father, Wayne M. Faircloth.

-He is survived by his loving wife, whom he has been with for 32 years, Paula Faircloth of the home; mother, Ruby Horne Cashwell & husband, Robert of Autryville; daughter, Tracy Chavis of Fayetteville; step-daughter, Jessica Brewer & husband, David of Dunn; step-son, Tim Beach of Ohio; 4 grandsons, Justin Chavis and Dustin Chavis both of Fayetteville, Devon and Seth Beach both of Roseboro; 3 granddaughters, Makayla Beach, Seryna and Emily Brewer all of Dunn; 6 step-sisters, Cassandra, Kathleen, Carolyn, Roberta, Diane, Donna; and numerous aunts, uncles and cousins.
+He is survived by his loving wife, whom he has been with for 32 years, Paula Faircloth of the home; mother, Ruby Horne Cashwell and husband, Robert of Autryville; daughter, Tracy Chavis of Fayetteville; step-daughter, Jessica Brewer and husband, David of Dunn; step-son, Tim Beach of Ohio; four grandsons, Justin Chavis and Dustin Chavis both of Fayetteville, Devon and Seth Beach both of Roseboro; three granddaughters, Makayla Beach, Seryna and Emily Brewer all of Dunn; six step-sisters, Cassandra, Kathleen, Carolyn, Roberta, Diane, Donna; and numerous aunts, uncles and cousins.

 Services entrusted to Butler Funeral Home, 6535 Clinton Road, Stedman, NC 28391.